lazyshawn/hitszthesis/README.md

 2. Load demo (optional).

-These commands will get a copy of a default project in current path, which may help you get start.
+These commands will get a copy of a default project to current path, which may help you get started.
 ```shell
 cd hitszthesis_master
 bash thesis.sh -l